-Which commodities are competitive in trade with European countries?
+What resources are demanded in trade for European countries?

 The European consumer goods market is the largest market, accounting for one-quarter of the world's total.
 Additionally, over the past few years, their industrial transformations and environmental movements have created many trade opportunities.
 On the other hand, this background will be one of the best opportunities for industrial countries based on large manufacturing facilities and high technologies.
 In this analysis, we will use trade data between European countries and South Korea to examine the trends in increase and decrease of major trade commodities and discuss the reasons.